 How are your children’s teeth?
 Do you help them to brush correctly?
-Are they up-to-date with their dental check-ups?
+Are they up-to-date with their dental check-ups with the Dentist in Chattanooga?
 Do you worry about snacking between meals?

 According to parents surveyed, one in ten (10%) British children have missed a full day of school to receive treatment due to tooth decay, new research reveals.
 That sounds crazy to me!

 The Simplyhealth Consumer Oral Health Survey* highlighted a number of statistics regarding children’s oral health habits.
 For parents who had a child admitted to hospital for tooth extraction, nearly one in five (19%) said their child had needed a total of four teeth extracting due to tooth decay.

 The statistics come as the Government announces plans for a consultation on introducing a tooth brushing scheme in primary schools,**with nearly a third of parents (32%) saying they would like their child to receive daily tooth brushing sessions at school.
 This scheme has actually been carried out in Welsh schools for many years, something my children have benefited from, so this seems slow of the mark for the rest of the UK if I’m honest.
 What took the Government so long?